FredrikVullum/SteamConnectionInfo/README.md

 **TODO**

+Fix code naming convention to match in all parts of the SteamConnectionInfo.DLL code

 Add functionality to set your own keybindings for locking/unlocking and hiding/showing the overlay

 Add column to display the Avg.
 Ping and not just Ping